 20 million buildings, 7.6 million km2

-Geoscape will capture the whole of Australia and every building with a roof area greater than 9m2 in urban areas and 25m2 in rural areas.
-That’s 20 million buildings across 7.6 million km2.
+Geoscape will capture the whole of Australia and every building with a roof area greater than 9m2.
+That’s an estimated 20 million buildings across 7.6 million km2.

 Geoscape includes linkages to other important geospatial reference datasets including geocoded address, property data and administrative boundaries, helping you to hit the ground running.